anniefrank99/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 Note how the `ActorRef` in the `Start` messages are constructed as message adapters to map the `RequestNext` and `Delivery` to the protocol of the producer and consumer actors respectively.

+See also the corresponding @ref:[example that is using ask from the producer](#ask-from-the-producer).

 ### Work pulling delivery semantics

 For work pulling the order of the messages should not matter, because each message is routed randomly